Castle

 THE COURTYARD FRESCO

 After restitution in 1992, it was evident that the courtyard frescoes would require repair.
-After a lot of research and planning, finally, in the year 2000 work bagan.
+After a lot of research and planning, finally, in the year 2000 work began.
 We were fortunate enough to have the team of the brothers Berger, Sarka Berger, Peter Stirber and Tomas Zahor do the restoration.
 The work was financed solely by the owner of the castle.

 freska